 Is This Everything?

-Parents take for granted that everything the school needs from them is on the checklist and online forms.
-Parents view this as the one-and-only place to complete forms.
+Parents take for granted that everything the school needs from them is on the checklist and available via online forms.
+They view their student’s checklist as the one-and-only place to complete forms.
 It is unexpected for schools to send an email outside of the checklist requesting an additional form.
-Parents especially do not expect to complete a paper form that they must return to the school.
+And, parents especially do not expect to complete a paper form when they return to your school.

 Best Practices For Online Checklists and Forms

 Follow these best practices to keep your school organized and your parents happy.

 - Ensure only relevant checklist items appear for each student